kowshik-sundararajan/CS4238/Buffer Overflow - Assignment 1/README.md

 We can break up the string "/bin/sh" into two values such that when the values are xored during execution, they will return the intended "//sh" and "/bin" strings.
 This way, the string "/bin/sh" is not hardcoded into the shellcode array.

 ### Write an obfuscated shellcode that does not contain "bin/sh" string
-You will need to also explain how you generate the shellcode and the logic behind it.

 To carry out the idea described in 5.1, I first converted the shellcode into assembly code:

 ```